telerik/kendo-intl/docs/index.md

 The Number Parsing and Number Formatting modules provide methods for parsing and formatting of numbers.

+The General Formatting module provides methods for placeholder and type independent formatting.

 ## Suggested Links

 * [Get Started with CLDR]({% slug cldrdata_overview_internalization %})